Traveler, new arrival or long-time resident, you can always discover more about Spain – and books can help!

 Catherine of Aragon, by Giles Tremlett (see below for another book by the same author).
 Autobiography about Catherine, daughter of the Catholic monarchs and first wife of Henry VIII of England.
 Not all about Spain, but given her family ties and later contacts with both Carlos I and Felipe II this is a good one to read to see how her story influenced England’s.

 Isabella, the Warrior Queen, by Kirstin Downey.
 New biography about Isabella of Castille, the most influential woman in all of Spanish history.
 She and her husband Ferdinand of Aragon were the Catholic Monarchs, who together started the Spanish Inquisition, sent Columbus on his discovery voyage and many many other important events.
-Reading this now and like it, more comments later!
-Hoping the author will have some insights about the balance of power between Isabella and her husband, and why she made some of the decisions she made, like evicting the Jewish people.
+Read and liked this one.

 Imprudent King: A New Life of Philip II, by Geoffrey Parker.
 New biography about Philip II, great-grandson of the Catholic Monarchs.
 One of the “greater Hapsburgs” he ruled the Spanish Empire at its largest – his son and grandson saw a rapid decline that has long been pondered by historians.
 The book description says the author (expert in miliary history and in Spanish history) explores that question – was Philip a good or not-so-good manager, perhaps the downward slide started with him.
 Haven’t read this one either, will be interesting to see if the author gets beyond the Black Legend about this king.